 We base our stock-based compensation expense on the fair value of awards, adjusted for estimated forfeitures, amortized on a straight-line basis over the requisite service period for stock options and restricted stock units ("RSUs").
 We base compensation expense for performance units ("PUs") on the fair value of awards, adjusted for estimated forfeitures, and amortized on a straight-line basis as these awards cliff-vest at the end of the requisite performance period.
-We base compensation expense related to market-leveraged stock units ("MSUs") on the fair value of awards, adjusted for awards, adjusted for estimated forfeitures, and amortized on a graded-vesting basis over their respective performance periods.
+We base compensation expense related to market-leveraged stock units ("MSUs") on the fair value of awards, adjusted for estimated for feitures, and amortized on a straight-line basis as these awards cliff-vest at the end of the requisite performance period.
+We base compensation expense related to market-leveraged stock units ("MSUs") on the fair value of awards, adjusted for estimated forfeitures, and amortized on a graded-vesting basis over their respective performance periods.